EddyVerbruggen/cordova-plugin-touch-id/README.md

 </feature>
 ```

-You'll need to add the `LocalAuthentication.framework` to your project.
+You'll need to add the `LocalAuthentication.framework` and `Security.framework` to your project.
-Click your project, Build Phases, Link Binary With Libraries, search for and add `LocalAuthentication.framework`.
+Click your project, Build Phases, Link Binary With Libraries, search for and add the frameworks.

 2\.
 Grab a copy of TouchID.js, add it to your project and reference it in `index.html`:
 ```html